efreiberg/node-class-di/README.md

 # node-class-di
-Class-based, async-supported, dependency injection.
-Services are discovered by modules in which their filenames end in `.inject.js` and that module exports a class with an `onInit` method.
+Class-based, async-supported, dependency injection for node.js.
+Injectable modules must have a filename that ends in `.inject.js` and exports only a class with an `onInit` method.
 Dependencies are injected into this method, as requested, as singleton class instances.
+Specify `callback` as the final parameter if the `onInit` method needs to be async.

 ## Example Usage

+### foo.inject.js
 ```
 module.exports = class a {
     constructor() {

     }
     onInit(b, callback) {
-        b.fooAsync(callback);
+        b.asyncMethod(callback);
     }
 }
 ```

+### bar.inject.js
 ```
 module.exports = class b {
     constructor() {